Aptypio13/cinema-app/README.md

 ## Structure:
 This project has **N-tier architecture**.
 It consists of:_

-**Controller layer** - accept http requests from client and display information at web page.
+**Controller layer** - accept http requests from client and sends responses.

 **Service layer** - all business-logic is located here.